Altran-PT-GDC/Robot-Framework-Test-FX-Library/README.md

 ## Introduction

-[TestFX](https://github.com/TestFX/TestFX) is simple and clean testing framework for JavaFX with fluent and clean API that uses Junit.
+Our library is based in [TestFX](https://github.com/TestFX/TestFX) a simple and clean testing framework for JavaFX with fluent and clean API that uses Junit.

-The goal of the TestFX Library, is to wrap all the features of TestFX in a Robot Framework library that is easy to use.
+The goal of the TestFX Library, is to wrap the main features of TestFX in a Robot Framework library that could be easy to use.

 ## Getting Started